Video presentation of this page

 - Managing your thoughts and feelings by clarifying your values, meaning, and purpose

 - Seeking new achievements by establishing goals

-You may have noticed a recurring theme on these pages, phrases such as "giving to others," "serving your community," etc.
+You may have noticed some recurring phrases on this website, such as "giving to others" and "serving your community."

 Can you find happiness and fulfillment without giving back or serving?
 Generally speaking, you can,